shotakoyama/arteraro/README.md

 Arteraro is derived from Esperanto and means "artificial error."

+Please feel free to comment!
+Any issue is welcome.
+Please use this code Arteraro.

 - Various Errors Improve Neural Grammatical Error Correction (PACLIC 2021)
 	- Please use `v2.0.0` to reproduce results of this paper.
 	- paper, outputs and analyses